-NC Wrongful Death Statute of Limitations
+NC Wrongful Death Law

-In the case of medical malpractice, it can be difficult to know whether your relative died from the negligence of a doctor or would have died anyway from being in poor health.
+In the case of medical malpractice, it can be difficult to know whether your relative died from the negligence of a doctor or would have died from natural causes.
 An attorney with experience in wrongful death claims will be able to sift through the merits of your case and assess (in the case of negligence ), whether it makes sense financially to file suit.
-They can also walk you through the litigation process and you can decide together whether filing a lawsuit is the right thing for you.
+They can also walk you through the litigation process and you can decide together whether filing a wrongful death suit is the right move for you and your family.

 Dependents can also receive death benefits through these laws.
 Even if the employer of your late relative has agreed to pay out death benefits, it’s important to talk to a lawyer who is on your side to make sure they are paying out the full amount you are entitled to.

 NC Wrongful Death Lawyer